em-cl/IoT-Project/README.md

 Temperature C°∈[0,50]±2
 Humidity % RH ∈[20,90]5±

-This range is good for monitoring the temperature and humidity in indors enviorments. more detailed technical specifications can be found in the [Data sheet](https://www.electrokit.com/uploads/productfile/41015/DHT11.pdf)
+This range is good for monitoring the temperature and humidity in indoors enviorments. more detailed technical specifications can be found in the [Data sheet](https://www.electrokit.com/uploads/productfile/41015/DHT11.pdf)

 DHT11 is digital and works with GIPO pins.